joelsalzman/joelsalzman.github.io/index.md

           <h2>University of California,</br>Santa Barbara</h2>
             <span>
               I will graduate Magna Cum Laude in June 2020 with two Bachelors of Arts.
-                I finished my Geography requirements last spring (the same term I was inducted into Phi Beta Kappa) and finished my Philosophy requirements just before Covid-19 shuttered campus.
-                While in college, I've competed as part of the UCSB Climbing Team, worked in the wilderness with UCSB Adventure Programs, and eaten lots of bagels with the Santa Barbara Hillel.
+              Throughout college, I competed as part of the UCSB Climbing Team.
-                I don't surf though; please stop asking.
+              I also led and assisted outdoor excursions, facilitated activities at the UCSB Ropes Course, and managed shifts at Campus Point Rentals while staff of UCSB Adventure Programs.
+              During my third year, I was inducted into Phi Beta Kappa.
             </span>

           <h3>Geography (Geographic Information Science)</h3>
             <span>
               My degree in "Where?"
               </br></br>
-              My coursework
+              My coursework included advanced location theory, transportation modeling, and remote sensing of the environment.
+              In addition, I helped redesign the labs for an undergraduate GIS class and tutored classmates in ArcPy.
               </br></br>
+              I've pursued two research topics.
+The first is indoor cartography.
+                Our lab built 3D models of indoor spaces from LIDAR scans using deep learning classification techniques.
+The goal is to ultimately develop a programatic method of generating millimeter-accurate models.
+              </br></br>
-              The first research topic I've pursued is voting.
+              The second topic I've researched is voting.
-                I wanted to know where votes have mattered most across the United States in federal elections in the past twenty years.
+                I wanted to understand where votes have mattered most across the United States in federal elections in the past twenty years, so I led a project to find out.
-                  The results are <a href="#Portfolio">below</a>.
+                Then I created an <a href="./gdvp.html">interactive map</a> to visualize the results.
                 I'm also developing an algorithm to identify precincts with inordinately diluted voting power for use as potential evidence of gerrymandering.
-              </br></br>
-                The second topic I've researched is indoor cartography.
-                  Our lab built 3D models of indoor spaces from LIDAR scans using deep learning classification techniques to ultimately develop a programatic method of generating millimeter-accurate models.
             </span>

           <h3>Philosophy (Ethics and Public Policy)</h3>